swapnil29feb/Project-Automated-Sales-Analytics-Pipeline/README.md

 > Built and deployed an end-to-end data pipeline using Python, AWS Glue, MySQL, S3, Airflow, and Snowflake on EC2.
 Automated ingestion, transformation, and loading of daily sales data with data validation, deduplication, and quality checks.

 ---

-You can now start uploading sample data into `s3_data/raw_sales_data/`, connect your EC2 Airflow setup, and begin testing.
-Let me know if you want automation scripts to set up Airflow or Docker Compose.